2024–present Serbian anti-corruption protests: Sretnimo se na Sretenje

 On 24 February, Žarko Mićin was elected as the new mayor of Novi Sad by the City Assembly, with 45 councilors voting in his favor.
 The opposition boycotted the session, citing a heavy police and Žandarmerija presence around the assembly building, which led to clashes with citizens protesting the election process.
 Protesters attempted to enter the assembly and threw eggs, red paint, yogurt, flour, and toilet paper at the police and the building, prompting multiple police interventions to prevent them from approaching the premises.
 The police reported that five officers were injured during the protests and denied allegations that opposition councilors were prevented from attending the session.
 In his address, Mićin emphasized his commitment to being a mayor for all citizens of Novi Sad and prioritized the inspection of all city-owned buildings to prevent future tragedies.
 On the same day, SNS organized a gathering in Srbobran in a local theater, attended by the resigned Prime Minister Miloš Vučević.
 The citizens organized a protest in front of the venue and booed at Vučević.
 In the village of Cvetke, near Kraljevo, the gathered villagers threw eggs at the visiting mayor of Kraljevo, Predrag Terzić.

 On 25 February, the Parliament Speaker and head of the Belgrade branch of SNS, Ana Brnabić, told the media that the Serbian National Assembly will consider the resignation of Prime Minister Miloš Vučević as the last item on the agenda at its session on 4 March.

-On 27 February, pupils of the Fifth Belgrade Gymnasium have blocked their school, protesting the appointment of the new, SNS-affiliated principal.
-President Vučić has commented the event by saying: "The terror that you see here is being carried out by the pupils of the Fifth Belgrade Gymnasium against the school principal Danka Nešović."
+On 27 February, pupils of the Fifth Belgrade Gymnasium blocked entry into their school, protesting the appointment of the new, SNS-affiliated principal.
+President Vučić commented on the event by saying: "The terror that you see here is being carried out by the pupils of the Fifth Belgrade Gymnasium against the school principal Danka Nešović."